geoffreynyaga/Kenya-One-Project/README.md

 #API
 - Database API (for saving, updating and retreiving variables from an sqlite3 database)

 #Database
 - folder for storing the db file

 #Engines
-these are scripts that execute the various API functions
+These are scripts that execute the various API functions
 - Performance Introduction Engine
 - Lifting Line Theory Engine
 - Sizing Engine